 “Me either.
 Your Dad and mine are co workers.
 Small world isn’t it?” he said smiling.

-Needless to say I was a little flustered but stayed cool, calm and collected.
-We all sat out in back on the deck hearing my Dad talk shop with Rob’s father.
+Needless to say, I was a little flustered but stayed cool, calm, and collected.
+We all sat out in the back on the deck hearing my Dad talk shop with Rob’s father.
 My father worked in an advertising agency.

 “It’s good to have you on the team,” Rob’s father said.
 “We can use people like you.”

 “Huntington has some good high schools.
 I think your boys will like it here,” his mother said.
 “Do you boys already meet?”